ARL-EXIST/Art-Of-Data/_posts/2023-05-30-Dinosaur-Plane.md

 ### Accommodations
 Before we get into planes let’s quickly consider some of the accommodations for the Rexes.
 Economy class chairs typically weigh around 8-15 kg (18-33 lb.).
 To scale up from human height to Rex length, we have to multiply by a factor of 6.25, from human width to Rex width, we have to multiply by a factor of 3.9, and for human length to Rex height, we have to multiply by a factor of 20.34.
-The total scale factor to get the Rex weightherfore is 495.7875 times the human weight.
+The total scale factor to get the Rex weight is therfore 495.7875 times the human weight.
 This means we can estimate the seat weight to be 3967.48 kg.
 If we want to have a high class commercial plane line we might also want to include some flight food.
 National Geographic has stated that a T Rex ate 227 kilograms of meat per day.
 The average plane meal for humans contains around 360 calories, which is 14.4% of a human’s daily intake.
 For a Rex the proportional amount of meat would then be 32.688 kg.